The rector of Pulford Church is Reverend Dr Stephen Torr.

 The village of Pulford lies in the County of Cheshire.
 It is situated on the B5445 road, to the south west of Chester, and on the border with Wales - in fact, the churchyard wall sits almost on the border!
-It is believed that the name of the village is derived from the Welsh words “Pwll” (marsh) and “Ffordd” (crossing).
-According to the 2001 Census, the population of the entire parish (which includes Poulton and Cuckoo’s Nest is around 550.
+It is believed that the name of the village is derived from the Welsh words “Pwll” (marsh) and “Ffordd” (road).
+The population of Pulford, Poulton and Cuckoo’s Nest is around 550.
 The population of the whole parish is around 800.

 Pulford Parish Church is dedicated to the Blessed Virgin Mary.
-The church was rebuilt in 1884, to a design by the local Chester architect, John Douglas, the benefactor being Hugh Lupus Grosvenor, 1st Duke of Westminster.
-Mention of a church on the site, however, can be traced back to the 12th century, and the first Rector is mentioned in ancient records, from the reign of Richard I, as one “Hugo, pson’ ecct de Pulford”,
+The church was rebuilt in 1884, to a design by the local Chester architect, John Douglas, the benefactor being the 1st Duke of Westminster.
+Mention of a church on the site, however, can be traced back to the 12th century.

 We share our ministry and our Parish priest and Readers with St Mary's Eccleston up the road - two Churches and one Parish.
 You can find details on the website, the Church notice-boards, the e-bulletin (see 'News and Notices') - or by contacting [email protected]

 In the Parish we have a thriving Messy Church community and special All Age Service ( shorter sermon and school hymns ).
 We also have a Church School at Eccleston.